top of page

 • This is the largest school at UMich

-• Liberal arts and is where the undecided students start.
+• Liberal arts is where the undecided students start.

 • College of Pharmacy